francesNLP/MappingChange/README.md

 - Compare local descriptions in the Gazetteers with national perspectives in the Encyclopaedia Britannica
 - Link and cluster places across editions and sources using NLP and semantic matching
 - The extracted articles will be integrated into Frances, an AI-driven platform for historical text analysis hosted at the Edinburgh International Data Facility (EIDF).

-## 🔁 Reuse Potential

-The resource supports reuse in:
-- Historical and cultural heritage studies (e.g., tracing socio-economic change)
-- Knowledge graph construction and ontology design evaluation
-- NLP benchmarking for long-form entity extraction and temporal linking
-- Geoparsing and semantic search applications

-Researchers can easily adapt our modular scripts and ontology to other historical corpora.

 ## 📖 Cite This Resource